 01 of 10

-Conduct an energy audit to determine how you can improve your home's energy efficiency.
-Use caulk or weather stripping to reduce air leaks around windows and doors.
-Insulate your attic, water heater, hot water pipes and furnace ducts if they're not already.
+To make your home more energy-efficient, use caulk or weather stripping to reduce air leaks around windows and doors.
+Insulate your attic, water heater, hot water pipes, and furnace ducts if they're not already.
 Change your air filters regularly if you have a forced-air furnace and opt for light bulbs that use less electricity, such as compact fluorescent bulbs.

 02 of 10